 Why do onions make you cry when you cut them?
-Are leftover onions poisonous?
+How do you slice onions without tears?
+Are leftover onions toxic?
 Enjoy these onion facts—and some folklore.

 Why DO Onions Make You Cry?

 To put it simply, fumes from onions trigger a reaction in your eyes’ glands that starts the flow of tears.
 When you cut the onions, you are damaging their cell walls and causing naturally occurring amino acid sulfoxides to get released, mix with other compounds in the onion, and turn into a gas that wafts into your eyes, causing irritation.
 Your tears are your eyes’ efforts to wash away the irritant.

 There a few tips and tricks to reduce the tears.

 - Put the onion in the freezer for a few minutes before slicing.
 This slows down the conversion of the acids into irritating gases.

 - Skewer a small piece of bread onto the cutting knife, pushing it right up to the handle; the bread will absorb the odors from the onion as you are cutting it.